kristinemlarson/gnssrefl/tests/use_cases/lthw_use.md

 *gnssir lthw 2018 1 -doy_end 365 -screenstats False*

-Compute daily averages requiring 50 satellite tracks and median filter of 0.25 meters:
+Then compute daily averages requiring 50 satellite tracks and using a median filter of 0.25 meters:

 *daily_avg lthw 0.25 50*

 <img src="lthw-req50.png" width="500"/>

-You can loosen the required track number if you want:
+You can tighten required number of tracks if you want:

 *daily_avg lthw 0.25 40*